mtorromeo/py-cleancss/README.rst

 Command line usage
 ------------------
-Call the cleancss.py without parameters to show the usage instructions.
+Call the cleancss module without parameters to show the usage instructions.
-Pass any number of files to cleancss.py and the script will convert the files to CSS and print the result to the console.
+Pass any number of files to cleancss and the script will convert the files to CSS and print the result to the console.

 Example::